90306561/Portfolio/README.md

 * [Bubble Words](https://github.com/90306561/BubbleWords.git)
   I developed this app with my team using all the previous knowledge I had learned throughout my past projects.
-In this app you have a 5x6 grid of randomized letters, a shooter that shoots a circle at the letters forming a word.
-It then checks the word, and if it is a valid word, it adds points
-  (scrabble letter values) to your score.
+In this app you have a 5x6 grid of randomized letters, a shooter that shoots a "bubble" at the letters.
+The goal of the game is to spell out a word using the letters.
+After you spell the     word, it verifies that it is a word and adds appropriate points (scrabble letter values).
+Throughout this app, I learned how to create different screens   of the app, including a menu screen, a directions screen, and a end screen.
+In addition, I learned how to publish an app to the app store, learned how to   optimize the app by adding images and tags, and learned how to rewrite my code to optimize the efficiency of the app.

 ------------------------------------------------------------------------------------------------------------------------------------------------